Whether women should train like men or not is a never-ending a hotly-debated topic that often divides the opinions of many fitness enthusiasts.

 Specifically, an average sedentary man should have 56 grams every day, while an average sedentary woman should take around 45 grams of protein each day.

-Why women need less protein than men?
+Why do women need less protein than men?
 According to one meta-analysis, the dietary protein requirement of women is approximately 10 percent lower than men.
 This finding is scientifically based on three reasons:

 Lesser Carbohydrates Needs